GregRos/parjs/README.md

 5. `Parjs.seq(p1, p2, p3)` - Applies the parsers `p1, p2, p3` in sequence.
 Returns an array of the results.
 Quiet parsers don't contribute to the array.
 6. `p.thenChoose(selector)` - P applies `p` and then calls `selector` on the result, which returns the parser to apply next.

-### Alternatives
+#### Alternatives
 These combinators try several parsers in sequence until one of them succeeds.
 They are a subtype of failure recovery combinators.

 1. `p1.or(p2)` - P applies `p1`.
 If `p1` fails softly, applies `p2` at the same position.
 Highly overloaded combinator.
 You cannot mix loudess with this combinator -- e.g. `loud.or(quiet)` is a runtime error (and a compilation error in TypeScript).
 2. `p1.orVal(v)` - P applies `p1`.
 If `p1` fails softly, succeeds and returns `v` without consuming input.

-### Primitive
+#### Primitive
 These combinators are very simple.
 2. `p.fail(args)` - P applies `p` and fails with `args` if it succeeds.
 Also propagates failures.
 3.

-### Special
+#### Special

 1. `p.not` - P succeeds without consuming input or returning a value if `p` fails hard or soft at the current position.
 If `p` succeeds, P fails softly.
 Propagates a fatal failure.
 A quiet parser.
-3. `p.backtrack` - P applies `p`, backtracks to the original position in the input (before applying `p`), and returns the result.
+2. `p.backtrack` - P applies `p`, backtracks to the original position in the input (before applying `p`), and returns the result.

+## Debugging
+Parjs is meant to be easy to debug, but right now it doesn't live up to that aspiration.

 ## Performance
-Parjs is designed to perform very well, but doesn't sacrifice performance for usability.
-At present, it's designed to perform best for medium inputs.

-It takes a number of steps to ensure high performance.
-If you want to contribute, you can use these as guidelines for additional parsers/combinators.
+At present, although Parjs is designed with performance in mind, it's not benchmarked and hasn't been optimized.

+In general, a few measures are taken to improve performance:

 1. Minimize all memory allocations on the heap.
 In most parser bodies, no new objects are created.
 2. Do as much work as possible during parser *construction* to make the execution extremely efficient.
 3. Use `charCodeAt` internally, instead of `charAt`.
 Using `charAt` requires creating a new string object.

+The factor that probably slows down Parjs the most is the amount of method calls that is dynamically dispatched and the actions every parser has to do to figure out if the parser code terminated correctly.

+It should be possible to reduce these by:

+1. Merging identical parsers, such as two `.map` parsers.
+2. Optimizing away some parsers if they have no affect on the output.
+3. Making "fatter" versions of existing parsers in order to compress the parse tree.
+4. Reducing the parser overhead in certain situations.
+5. Make sure JavaScript code is optimized correctly by modern JavaScript engines, such as the V8 engine.